Discover Delaware Best Scholarships

 Despite its compact borders of only 1,982 square miles, the “Small Wonder” has no shortage of scholarships in Delaware.
 Sitting on the Delmarva Peninsula, Delaware inhabits around 945,950 residents in Kent, Sussex, and New Castle counties.
 First settled by the Dutch in 1631, Delaware attracts college students with its rich history and landmarks like the Kalmar Nyckel.
-Scholars select from five public and four private schools within close proximity to Washington, DC and Philadelphia.
+Scholars select from five public, four private schools and many online college programs within close proximity to Washington, DC and Philadelphia.
 Whether you’d prefer a small business school like Goldey-Beacom College, large research institution like Wilmington University, or vocational training provider like Delaware Technical Community College, top-notch programs are available.
 The U.S. News ranked the University of Delaware as America’s 79th best.
 Plus, the following 15 money-saving scholarships for Delawareans can pay for your college endeavors.

 1. Horatio Alger Scholarship Delaware

 Endowed by John W. Rollins Sr. for $10,000, the Horatio Alger Scholarship Delaware is gifted annually to eight graduating high school seniors.
 The need-based awards assist teenagers who’ve exhibited determination to overcome adversity and reach higher education.
 Until October 25th, Delaware residents can apply with a support form and tax documentation.

 • Pursue a bachelor’s degree at an accredited nonprofit U.S. college

 • Demonstrate financial need with a maximum family income of $55,000

 • Be actively involved in co-curricular activities and community service

 • Carry a minimum grade point average of 2.0 (on 4.0 scale)

 2. George A. Thompson Memorial Scholarships